Navigation: Menu Commands > Edit Menu >

 Filter coefficients

 These controls are disabled for all but the User defined filter.
-The coefficients used by DPlot for each of the next three filters (frequency rejection and zero frequency rejection) are shown but cannot be edited directly.
+The coefficients used by DPlot for each of the other filters other than Option x low pass (frequency rejection, zero frequency rejection, CFCx) are shown but cannot be edited directly.

 Related macro commands